gscottqueen/user-guide/about.md

 ```
 #DadLife
-I took some time off to be about that #DadLife, and now I have two girls, Gwyneth (2yrs) and Olivia (newborn).
+I took some time off to be about that #DadLife, and now I have two girls, Gwyneth (2.5yrs) and Olivia (8mo).
 The world is much different now, and I am 100% ok with it.
 They are the coolest thing I have ever done, and I live for spending time with them.
 ```
+> Durring Covid 19
+## Senior Front End Developer
+Spending most of my working hours getting really, really good at React, Gatsby, JS, somewhat good at Angular, Typescript, and Webpack.
+Building side projects like Maker Radio and new sculptures for public spaces.

-## Present
+## Current State
-Back at Bixal full-time, learning more about full-stack Javascript and Design Systems.
+At Bixal full-time, learning more about full-stack Javascript and Design Systems.

 ___